gitmangal/gurgaon_real_estate_analysis/README.md

 ### 6. 🎯stremlit app🎯
 I have developed a fully functional Streamlit web application as part of this project.
 The app allows users to interactively explore the data analysis results and visualize key insights.

+### Installation

+To run this dashboard locally, follow these steps:

+1. Clone `streamlit_app` repository.
+2. download `data_viz1..csv`
+3. Run the Streamlit app using `streamlit run app.py`.

+## Dependencies
+Python 3.x

+Streamlit

+Pandas

+matplotlib

+## Contributing
+We welcome contributions from the community.
+If you find any bugs or have ideas for new features, please open an issue or submit a pull request.

+## Contact
+For any questions or feedback, feel free to reach out to mam66371@gamil.com.